jonathanrocher/sprint_tutorial/doc/how_to_sprint.rst

 That check-list depends on each project, but typically, you should think of the
 following:

-  * Tests pass locally
+  * Tests pass on your machine (try as many OSs as possible).
-  * code conforms to pylint/flake8/pep8/styling
+  * Code conforms to pylint/flake8/pep8/styling.
-  * All new functions and classes have docstrings
+  * All new functions and classes have docstrings.
-  * Your branch is (re)based on the current master
+  * Your branch is sync-ed with current master.
-  * CI tests are all green
+  * CI tests are all green.
-  * Documentation is updated (if needed)
+  * Documentation is updated (if needed).
-  * Changelog is updated (if needed)
+  * Changelog is updated (if needed).
-  * Contributor document is updated (if needed)

 When things go wrong with git